quantiacs/documentation/en/source/data/crypto.md

 # )
 ```

-> This example demonstrates how to use various data sources to predict the stock market.
-It leverages futures, stocks,
-> and cryptocurrency data to build a strategy.
+> This example uses futures, stocks, and cryptocurrency data together to predict the stock market and build a trading strategy.

 ```python
 # import os